Surajict/Smartreceipts/README.md

 8. Click "Create" and note your Client ID and Client Secret
 9. In your Supabase dashboard, go to Authentication > Providers
 10. Enable Google provider and enter your Client ID and Client Secret
+11. In the web app, set `VITE_GOOGLE_OAUTH_CLIENT_ID` to the same Client ID so the in-app OAuth flow works correctly

 ### **Environment Setup**